Using the Javascript SDK

 Rendering the button

-Once the sdk has been installed you will have access to the Simpler object (either as a global variable, or by importing * from the npm package).
-The Simpler object contains a single function, called checkout that handles rendering the button with a predefined cart preloaded.
+Once the SDK has been loaded you will have access to the global Simpler object.
+It exposes a single function called checkout that renders the button with a predefined cart preloaded.
 You can then use the return value of this call to update the cart if needed.

 // wait for the page to load before trying to append Simpler